priyankawagh123/-Women-s-Safety-App/README.md

 - Interactive Forms to simulate input (e.g., news uploads, video links).

+# Why This Project Stands Out
+ - Designed with user awareness and social impact in mind.

+ - Covers multiple safety dimensions: legal, physical, digital.

+ - Great for learning front-end development with a purpose.

 # Purpose:
 - This project was created to raise awareness and offer practical safety solutions for women using web technologies.
 It showcases frontend development, API integration, and responsive design.